Chor Lau-heung (1979 TV series): Reception

-The series received good reviews from viewers in Taiwan after the first two episodes were first aired on CTV as part of the Golden Bell Awards screenings.
-Following that, CTV acquired rights from Hong Kong's TVB to broadcast the entire series in Taiwan, starting on April 18, 1982, under a Mandarin voice dub.
+The series received positive reviews from viewers in Taiwan after the first two episodes were first aired on CTV as part of the Golden Bell Awards screenings.
+Following that, CTV acquired rights from Hong Kong's TVB to broadcast the entire series in Taiwan, starting on 18 April 1982, under a Mandarin voice dub.

 Music album

-Chor Lau-heung (楚留香) is an album by Hong Kong actor and singer Adam Cheng, released by Crown Records in 1979.
-It contains the main theme song "Chor Lau-heung" and the insert song "Lau-heung's regret" (留香恨) from the television series.
+Chor Lau-heung is an album by Hong Kong actor and singer Adam Cheng, released by Crown Records in 1979.
+It contains the main theme song "Chor Lau-heung" and the insert song "Lau-heung's regret" from the television series.
 RTHK selected the main theme song as one of the Top Ten Gold Songs of 1979.
-In this album, lyricist Cheng Kwok-kong (鄭國江) is credited as Kong Yu (江羽).
+In this album, lyricist Cheng Kwok-kong is credited as Kong Yu.